lymlin/academic/content/home/Funding and Awards.md

 # Order that this section appears on the page.
 weight: 50

-title: Funding and Awards
+title: Grants and Awards
 subtitle:

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format
-date_format: Jan 2006
+date_format: Jan.
+2006

 # Experiences.
 #   Add/remove as many `experience` items below as you like.